-Services and benefits Convenient payment options By direct debit, credit card, annual or monthly instalments with no loadings or on-charging of credit card fees 24 hour emergency claims and medico-legal support Catering for emergency situations where claims and medico-legal support is required MIGA Plus Access to additional products and services aligned with our clients' business and day-to-day practice, including: The ability to earn one Qantas Point for every eligible \$1 paid to MIGA1.
-MIGA clients can also join Qantas Business Rewards or Qantas Frequent Flyer for free, saving \$89.50 Business Insurance, offered under a partner arrangement providing cover for a range of day-to-day business insurance matters including property damage, business interruption, public liability, burglary, tax audit, employee dishonesty and products liability Business Education in practice, financial and lifestyle management for healthcare professionals and their staff Bi-monthly Bulletins Featuring articles on risk management, claims management, case studies, key insurance and membership issues, information about MIGA and important medico-legal developments Industry leading Risk Management Program MIGA offers a range of risk management education opportunities via our Risk Management Program which gives doctors access to a maximum 10% discount off the next year's insurance premium upon full completion.
+Services and benefits Convenient payment options • By direct debit, credit card, annual or monthly instalments with no loadings or on-charging of credit card fees 24 hour emergency claims and medico-legal support Catering for emergency situations where claims and medico-legal support is required MIGA Plus Access to additional products and services aligned with our clients' business and day-to-day practice, including: The ability to earn one Qantas Point for every eligible \$1 paid to MIGA1.
+MIGA clients can also join Qantas Business Rewards or Qantas Frequent Flyer for free, saving \$89.50 Business Insurance, offered under a partner arrangement providing cover for a range of day-to-day business insurance matters including property damage, business interruption, public liability, burglary, tax audit, employee dishonesty and products liability Bi-monthly Bulletins • Featuring articles on risk management, claims management, case studies, key insurance and membership issues, information about MIGA and important medico-legal developments Industry leading Risk Management Program MIGA offers a range of risk management education opportunities via our Risk Management Program which gives doctors access to a maximum 10% discount off the next year's insurance premium upon full completion.
 The Program is free to our clients and is accredited by most of the Medical Colleges for reciprocal CPD points.
-Benefits of continuous membership/insurance Free or low-cost Run-off cover for downgrades in Category and for ROCS Gap Cover, on completion of qualifying periods Long-term membership benefit After 40 years of continuous financial membership of MDASA, members are entitled to apply for Compound Life Membership (CLM).
+Benefits of continuous membership/insurance • Free or low-cost Run-off cover for downgrades in Category, on completion of qualifying periods Long-term membership benefit After 40 years of continuous financial membership of MDASA, members are entitled to apply for Compound Life Membership (CLM).
 This benefit rewards the loyalty of members to MDASA.
 CLM provides annual membership of MDASA at no cost If still practising, doctors still need to arrange and pay for medical indemnity insurance through Medical Insurance Australia Personal advice Available from our dedicated service staff